…so why won't I be buying it (for video anyway)?

 This means my 16mm lens (16-35L 2.8) will suddenly become a 28mm lens losing all that wide loveliness.

 Even my Panasonic GH4 with Metabones Speedbooster and same Canon 16mm lens produces 4k footage with the equivalent focal length of 26mm.
 That is 16mm x2.3 for M43 crop at 4K and x0.71 for the Speedbooster giving a smaller crop factor of 1.64x.
 And that is on a M43 sensor!

 I truly think Canon missed a trick and messed up there.
 What a shame and it seems like I am not the only one disappointed with the video features:

 As well as the above, and not limited to, the Canon EOS 5D Mark IV is also lacking the following:

-Zebra stripes show you areas of the scene that are being clipped or overblown with regards to highlights…all missing from the 5D Mark IV but present in the Panasonic GH4!
+Zebra stripes show you areas of the scene that are being clipped or overblown with regards to highlights.
+All missing from the 5D Mark IV but present in the Panasonic GH4 and now GH5!

 Here we go…the biggest kicker of all (for us Brits anyway).

 Even taking into account VAT, that is £400 ($530) more than in the USA!!!